wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * Since Azure Microsoft Office 365 is SaaS, users are enrolled into AAD.

-   * Because it's SaS, it’s also possible to use Azure AD for federation SSO (Single Sign On) - to manage third-party software applications (outside Microsoft), such as CRMs like Salesforce, SAP, etc.
+   * Because it's SaSS, it’s also possible to use Azure AD for federation SSO (Single Sign On) - to manage third-party software applications (outside Microsoft), such as CRMs like Salesforce, SAP, etc.

 <a name="Domains"></a>